RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### When everyone is going left, consider going right.

-Contrarian thinking for its own sake can be stupid, but societal bias is towards acceptance and convention.
-Most people follow the crowd because it requires less cognitive effort.
-You should try to work out for yourself, from first principles, which direction to go.
+Contrarian thinking for its own sake can be stupid, but most people's bias is towards conformance.
+You should try to work out for yourself, from first principles, which direction to go rather than following a crowd.

-### Originality counts even in failure
+### Originality counts for more in failure

-More lessons are learnt from failing original ideas, rather than failing incremental ideas - because the former is based on challenging assumptions, the latter on reinforcing them.
+More lessons are learnt from failing original ideas, rather than failing incremental ideas - because the former is based on challenging assumptions rather than reinforcing them.

 ### Find insights in unusual places.

 Some of the best ideas in science were cross-pollinated from other fields.

 ### The first stab at an idea is usually wrong.

-The initial idea will be based on superficial insights and laden with convention.
-You usually need to go deeper before you get to something insightful.
+The initial idea will be usually be superficial and laden with convention.
+The better idea comes down the line when you've farmed more original insights.

 ---------------------------------------